Natural Remedies That May Help Fight Dandruff

-Boil the roots in water, at a ratio of three to one roughly, or rather, add three times more water than beets.
+Boil the roots in water, at a ratio of three to one, which means to add three times more water than beets.
 Lastly, apply this water to your scalp every night, gently massaging with your fingertips.

-As incredible as it may seem, the sun can help prevent or fight dandruff.
-Some experts suggest that exposing your scalp to the sun for 30 or 40 minutes a day will help reduce inflammation, if your scalp is peeling due to inflammation.
-It is very important that you do not expose yourself to sun during the most direct hours of sunlight, because this could be dangerous.
+As incredible as it may seem, the sun can help in the prevention of dandruff.
+Some people suggest that exposing your scalp to the sun for 30 or 40 minutes a day could possibly have benefits to reduce the effects of dandruff.